Construction Projects come to Life with Digital Twins

 Not only does it connect all the data for the various disciplines involved in a construction project, but it also connects the people making the decisions.
 This enables the transformation of workflows, allowing safe and efficient scenario testing, and real-time progress tracking from the field.

 The many field workers that operate heavy equipment on site stay on the same page with execution workflows originating from one source of truth, with instructions sent to their hand-held devices.
-Teams can leverage the twin to access and capture real-time compliance and performance tasks or data to make better, faster decisions that keep projects in control in terms of cost, schedule, quality, and safety.
+Teams can leverage the digital twin to access and capture real-time compliance and performance tasks or data to make better, faster decisions that keep projects in control in terms of cost, schedule, quality, and safety.
 For heavy civil projects, details such as road grades and drainage can be analyzed in the design stage for any possible issues, and corrections can be made and synced instantaneously.

 Additional environmental conditions – such as lighting, traffic flow, accessibility, and even wind speed and direction – can be evaluated to gain insight and provide a detailed view of how the constructed model may look and perform.
 These insights allow project teams to make data-driven decisions and, therefore, predictable outcomes on key performance indicators.

 Because the digital twin is constantly synced in real-time, project managers can monitor progress against a schedule created using 4-D modeling, foreseeing possible issues that could cause construction delays and mitigating them before they happen.
 They can make sure that machinery is in the correct location at the correct time, coordinating material delivery.
 The prevention of such delays can significantly prevent cost overruns.

 So, those predicted growth rates for the digital transition in construction did not surprise me.